Leafwing-Studios/Emergence/design/src/steam-page.md

 Manage a bustling colony in this miniature organic factory builder.
 Survive changing seasons, floods and predators without cascading failures.
-Explore a diverse environment in search of new species to assimilate, and evolve to take advantage of nature's bounty.
+Explore a diverse environment in search of new species to domesticate, and evolve to take advantage of nature's bounty.

 ## Tags